boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/advanced-dashboard-security.md

 The restriction will be applied to Private, Public, and Embed dashboards.

-For example, specify the IP address that needs to be allowed in `Allow dashboard access from these IP addresses` field and choose `always` in the dropdown.
+For example, specify the IP address that needs to be allowed in the `Allow dashboard access from these IP addresses` field and choose `always` from the dropdown.

-In this case, the dashboard can be viewed based on the IP address, which is specified in the `Allow dashboard access from these IP addresses`.
+In this case, the dashboard can be viewed based on the specified IP address in the `Allow dashboard access from these IP addresses`.

 * The dashboard can be viewed for the allowed IP addresses.
-* The access denied message will be shown for the request from the IP address, which is not mentioned in the `Allow dashboard access from these IP addresses`.
+* An access denied message will be shown for requests from an IP address not mentioned in the `Allow dashboard access from these IP addresses`.

 ### When the dashboard is public and accessed anonymously

-The restriction will be applied only to the public dashboards accessed anonymously (without login).
+The restriction will only be applied to the public dashboards accessed anonymously (without login).

-For example, specify the IP address that needs to be allowed in `Allow dashboard access from these IP addresses` field and choose `When the dashboard is public and accessed anonymously` in the dropdown.
+For example, specify the IP address that needs to be allowed in the `Allow dashboard access from these IP addresses` field and choose `When the dashboard is public and accessed anonymously` from the dropdown.

-In this case, the public dashboard which is accessed anonymously can be viewed based on the IP address which is specified in the `Allow dashboard access from these IP addresses` and it won't affect private dashboards and viewing the public dashboards with login.
+In this case, the public dashboard accessed anonymously can be viewed based on the specified IP address in the `Allow dashboard access from these IP addresses` without affecting private dashboards and viewing public dashboards with login.

-* The public dashboard which is accessed anonymously can be viewed from the allowed IP addresses.
+* The public dashboard accessed anonymously can be viewed from the allowed IP addresses.
-* The access denied message will be shown for the request from the IP address which is not mentioned in the `Allow dashboard access from these IP addresses`.
+* An access denied message will be shown for requests from an IP address not mentioned in the `Allow dashboard access from these IP addresses`.

 ### When the dashboard is embedded

-The restriction will be applied only to the embed dashboards.
+The restriction will only be applied to the embedded dashboards.

-For example, specify the domain which the dashboard have to be embed in `Accept embedding requests from these websites` field and choose `When the dashboard is embedded` in the dropdown.
+For example, specify the domain in the `Accept embedding requests from these websites` field where the dashboard should be embedded and choose `When the dashboard is embedded` from the dropdown.

-In this case, the dashboard can be embed in the domains which is specified in the `Accept embedding requests from these websites`.
+In this case, the dashboard can be embedded in the specified domains in the `Accept embedding requests from these websites`.

 * The dashboards embedded in the allowed domain can be viewed.
-* The viewing of embed dashboards will be blocked by the browser for the domains which is not mentioned in the `Accept embedding requests from these websites`.
+* The viewing of embedded dashboards will be blocked by the browser for domains not mentioned in the `Accept embedding requests from these websites`.

-Learn more about the embedding the dashboard with advance dashboard security [here](/embedding-options/iframe-embedding/secured-embedding/).
+Learn more about embedding the dashboard with advanced dashboard security [here](/embedding-options/iframe-embedding/secured-embedding/).

 When the dashboard is viewed from the allowed IP address,